SteFly Canopy Flasher

 • Intensity of flash frequency increases, as soon as there is an airplane in the vicinity on potential collision course , which further increases the perceptibility

-• Integrated Bluetooth module allows the transfer of FLARM®-data to mobile devices, so e.g. XC-Soar on the smartphone is able to show®FLARM targets
+• Integrated Bluetooth module allows the transfer of FLARM®-data to mobile devices, so e.g. XC-Soar on the smartphone is able to show®FLARM traffic as well as your own GPS position e.g. in XC-Soar on the smartphone

-• In addition WLAN allows comfortable setting of the baud rate as well as firmware updates
+• In addition WLAN Both comfortable setting of the baud rate as well as firmware updates

 • Basic settings can be configured manually via 5 DIP switches .

-• In addition WLAN allows comfortable setting e.g. of the baud rate as well as firmware updates
+• In addition WLAN Both comfortable setting e.g. of the baud rate as well as firmware updates

-• 2 amps USB-A power jack supplies external devices (e.g. smartphones) with 5 V / 2 A - the power bank can now remain on the ground
+• 2 amps USB-A power jack supplies external devices (e.g. smartphones) from the on-board battery with 5 V / 2 A. A power bank is no longer required.

 On-Off Switch